EvMad/EvMad/README.md

 ### CURRENT GOALS

-I have recently earned a Web Development certificate, and am now building a PWA, as well as several other applications, design projects, and writing projects for my portfolio.
+My current goal is to expand my portfolio and my skill set, including a PWA, design projects, and writing projects, in addition to full stack applications.

 #### BACKGROUND